Release: Advocacy group: Government is wrong to stand in the way of legal aid challenge

-West Coast LEAF brought the case on behalf of Single Mothers’ Alliance of BC and an individual woman (Nicole Bell) whose safety, well-being, and relationships with their children have been threatened by the lack of legal aid services available in their family law disputes.
+West Coast LEAF brought the case on behalf of the Centre for Family Equity (CFE), formerly Single Mothers’ Alliance of BC (SMA) and an individual woman (Nicole Bell) whose safety, well-being, and relationships with their children have been threatened by the lack of legal aid services available in their family law disputes.
 The trial date is set for February 2020.

 Last fall, the Province filed a motion to strike the whole claim and to have the case thrown out, and LSS filed a motion to strike part of the claim.
 West Coast LEAF responded on our plaintiffs’ behalf in December 2018.
 The three-day hearing of the motions to strike begins today.